 “We reassure you, we’re open for business,” Tommy Atencio says.
 He is the lead driver supervisor with 5280 Dumpster & Roll-Off Solutions.
 The drivers are self-isolated in their trucks.
 Every morning at 5:30 am the drivers line up while keeping a safe distance from each other.
 Tommy hands them a bag with disinfectant wipes, hand sanitizer, rubber gloves, and a spray bottle with bleach.
 “Our drivers are careful, and our trucks are sanitized,” he says.

 Tommy Atencio, 5280’s lead driver supervisor, keeps a table between himself and the drivers as he passes out supplies.

 “We don’t talk to anyone,” Tommy’s team calls the landfill employees for the information instead of talking through a window to limit their exposure to others to practice social distancing.
 The driver sprays the dumpster’s handle so the resident can open the handle without worry.
 “We are keeping our dumpsters sanitized for the community,” Tommy said.

 With more people staying indoors some residents are cleaning out their basement or their garage.
 Some people are completing the yard work they were neglecting, or finally doing some home renovations.
 These projects need dumpsters, so Tommy has noticed an increase in dumpster rentals for residents.

 “We’re pushing on.
 These are the local guys out here, doing their part,” Tommy says.
 These changes have led to the team distancing themselves from one another, but they are still coming together for the betterment of their community.

 Are you at home looking to complete projects, such as spring cleaning or home renovations?
-Click here to learn more about booking a dumpster.
+Learn more about advanced disposal dumpster rental.